Veryo/SolarWeatherApi/README.md

 ## Description

 Weather Data API is a simple API created using Spring Boot (Java 17) that allows for fetching current weather data.
-The API provides information such as temperature, humidity, atmospheric pressure, and other weather parameters.

 ## Requirements